-Connecting the USB socket on the rear of the device to a PC allows the Echo to mount on host computer as a disk drive.
+Connecting the USB socket on the device's rear to a PC allows the Echo to mount on the host computer as a disk drive.
 The USB socket can also be used for flashing the firmware and other software operations.

 The following boot modes are available when powering on the device:

 - Holding down - button boots into safe mode.